methane/wsaccel/README.rst

 .. note::
     WSAccell also provides accelerator for Tornado.
 But Tornado provides own speedup module for now.
-So Tornado acceralator has been deprecated.
+So Tornado accelerator has been deprecated.

 test